 Romola has extensive experience in finance, accounting, and leadership through her work in the resources industry, small business, public service, and media.
 She has a Bachelor of Business (Management and Accounting) and is a Fellow of CPA Australia.

 Romola enjoys working with people who have diverse skills and backgrounds and believes we can achieve more together than individually.
 Supporting the work of Hannah’s House dedicated staff and volunteers in providing care for children and support for their families is especially important to her.

 She brings the board an ability to work collaboratively with stakeholders and provides strategic business support to ensure Hannah’s House achieves its vision.

 Amanda has a wealth of experience working with senior executive teams on a number of critical activities including developing a risk and values based culture, running the HR function and supporting the organisation on their people agenda.
-Amanda brings to the Board her extensive experience across a number of domains including Human Resource Management, Governance and Risk Management, Finance, Marketing and Communications and Information Technology.
+Amanda brings to the Board her extensive experience across a number of domains including Operational leadership, Human Resource Management, Clinical Governance and Risk Management, Finance, Marketing and Communications and Information Technology.